 Each online fax service handles the security of documents in different ways.
 Let’s see what they are.

 – Encryption.
 This means that your fax will be temporarily converted to a different file so that you can not decipher its contents; It is a digital way to cover your things with a blanket so that nobody can see them.
 Fax Over IP is very secure when point-to-point encryption is active.
 In fact, it is much safer than conventional faxing.

 – Password Protection.
-If you receive your fax through Gmail or through another email, you can add password protection to your incoming faxes, doubling the barrier against intruders.
+If you receive incoming fax to Gmail or another email, you can add password protection to your incoming faxes, doubling the barrier against intruders.
 To access this option, you will usually have to go to the members’ area of your service, within the Settings tab, and enable your password.

 – Unique File Formats.
 Other services, instead of putting a password in place, generate a type of file that’s only readable through a program provided by their software.
 This method is safe, but it requires having the program installed, then accessed with your online credentials.